SherlockPsy/Life/05_THE_CINEMA.md

 ---

-## I. SOURCE OF ALL MEMORY
+## I. SCOPE (EXPLICIT)

-All memory originates in **Public Reality**.

-The Cinema does not store memories.
+The Cinema applies **only to Public Reality**.

-It does not summarize memories.
-It does not rank memories.
+It does not operate on:

-It retrieves **unaltered Evidence Blocks**.
+- Private Ledgers
+- Identity Constitutions
+- World internals

+Private rereading exists, but it is **not the Cinema**.

 ---

 ## II.
+SOURCE OF ALL CINEMATIC MATERIAL

+All cinematic material originates in **Public Evidence**.

+The Cinema:
+- does not store memories
+- does not summarize history
+- does not designate importance
+- does not rewrite text

+It retrieves **unaltered Evidence Blocks** only.

+---

-RETRIEVAL INPUT
+## III.
+RETRIEVAL TRIGGERS

-Retrieval is triggered **only** by the present context.
+Retrieval is triggered only by the **present public context**.

 The Cinema may examine:
 - objects currently present
+- locations currently occupied
 - actions currently occurring
 - words currently spoken
 - environmental descriptions